ItzTas/siteTranslator/README.md

 ###### limitations

 it only translates p, li and td tags and only up to 8 translations of each due to the limitations in the resources

+a site that can be a good exemple is https://blog.boot.dev just copy it and paste to the translator